-There are a lot of different blogging platforms out there, and it can be overwhelming trying to choose the right one.
-There is no single perfect solution (although we think one of them is pretty close to it), and depending on your needs you may be better off with different options.
+There are many different blogging platforms available, and it can be overwhelming trying to choose the right one.
+There is no single perfect solution (although we think one of them is pretty close to it), and depending on your needs, you may be better off with different options.

-The first thing to do (on Wordpress or any other platform) is to secure your domain name, e.g. mywebsitename.com.
+The first thing to do (on WordPress or any other platform) is to secure your domain name, e.g. mywebsitename.com.
 You can get hosting for free from most blogging platforms but your URL will look like mywebsitename.wordpress.com - a very unprofessional website name and pretty much out of the question for any serious business.
-Setting up a Wordpress site on your own URL is fairly simple and there are lots of tutorials out there, but if you’re very busy or technically inept, it’s worth getting someone to help get everything set up.
+Setting up a WordPress site on your own URL is fairly simple and there are lots of tutorials out there, but if you’re very busy or technically inept, it’s worth getting someone to help get everything set up.

-Blogger is owned by Google which makes implementing analytics and adsense (Google’s display ad network) really easy.
+Blogger is owned by Google which makes implementing Analytics and AdSense (Google’s display ad network) really easy.
 If you already have a Gmail account, you can just sign in with that.
 Almost anyone can get a Blogger site up and running very quickly, but it’s fairly limited as well.
 This platform is great for personal bloggers, especially those who just want a place for family and friends to keep up with them, but isn’t really well-suited to a business’ needs.

 Tumblr is perfect for artists and creatives who have visuals to display.
 It’s a great way to connect with people and be found.
-The platform tends to favour shorter, snappier posts with good visuals.
+The platform tends to favor shorter, snappier posts with good visuals.
 It’s easy to use, and perfect for the right type of blogger.
 Anyone planning on writing lengthy posts should stay away, as should most, but not all business blogs.

 Customization is pretty limited though, and there are lots of little inflexibilities that can make it impractical for a lot of users.
 If you fall in their sweet spot of a target market, Wix is a good bet, but most businesses will probably be better served by another platform.

-We’ve come a long way
+We’ve come a long way.